 We present a mechanism for efficiency increase in quantum heat engines containing internal energy levels that do not couple to the external work sink.
 The gain is achieved by using these levels to channel heat in a direction opposite to the one dictated by the Second Law.
 No quantum coherence, quantum correlations or ergotropy are required.
 A similar mechanism allows the engine to run `in reverse' and still produce useful work.
 We illustrate these ideas using a simple quantum Otto cycle in a coupled-spin system.
 We find this engine also exhibits other counter-intuitive phenomenology.
 For example, its efficiency may increase as the temperature difference between the heat baths decreases.
 Conversely, it may cease to operate if the hotter bath becomes too hot, or the colder bath too cold.

-There has been a recent resurgence of interest in Quantum Thermodynamics \cite{Binder18}, and in particular in microscopic engines operating in the quantum regime \cite{Alicki79,Kosloff84}.
+There has been a resurgence of interest in Quantum Thermodynamics \cite{Binder18}, in particular in microscopic engines operating in the quantum regime \cite{Alicki79,Kosloff84}.
 A major goal is to understand how these quantum engines may differ from their classical counterparts.
-It is already known, for example, that energy-basis coherence may be used to boost engine efficiency \cite{Uzdin15, Scully11}, a phenomenon that has recently been observed experimentally \cite{Klatzow19}.
-A closely related mechanism \cite{Niedenzu18,Ghosh19} is to exploit ergotropy - energy extractable by cyclic unitary rotations, without changing a system's entropy \cite{Allahverdyan04}.
-Efficiency can also be boosted when at least one of the heat reservoirs interacting with the engine is not actually in thermal equilibrium \cite{Rossnagel14,Niedenzu18,Ghosh19}, in particular when it is in fact a quantum measuring device \cite{Elouard17,Elouard18}.
-On the other hand, despite many attempts, no firm link has been found between efficiency gains and the presence of quantum correlations between subsystems of the engine's working medium \cite{Albayrak13,He12,He12B,Huang13,Zhou12,Zhang07,Zhang08,Wang12,Huang18,Altintas14,Hewgill18}.
+It is already known, for example, that energy-basis coherence may boost engine power \cite{Scully11, Uzdin15}, a phenomenon that has recently been observed experimentally \cite{Klatzow19}.
+A closely related mechanism \cite{Niedenzu18,Ghosh19} is to exploit ergotropy - energy extractable by cyclic unitary rotations, without changing a system's entropy \cite{Allahverdyan04} to boost engine efficiency.
+This may also occur when at least one heat reservoir interacting with the engine is not in thermal equilibrium \cite{Rossnagel14,Niedenzu18,Ghosh19}, in particular when it is actually a quantum measuring device \cite{Elouard17,Elouard18,Buffoni19}.
+In contrast, no firm link has been found between efficiency gains and the presence of quantum correlations between subsystems of an engine's working medium \cite{Albayrak13,He12,He12B,Huang13,Zhou12,Zhang07,Zhang08,Wang12,Huang18,Altintas14,Hewgill18}.